Shoegaze: The arrival of grunge

-Early 1991 saw a wave of several influential shoegaze releases.
-While My Bloody Valentine's second album was still highly anticipated, Creation Records issued the Tremolo EP, showcasing Kevin Shields' growing experimentation with sampling.
+Early 1991 saw a wave of several shoegaze releases.
+In February, Creation Records issued My Bloody Valentine's Tremolo EP, showcasing the band's experimentation with sampling.
 Two weeks later, the label released Slowdive's Morningrise EP, which Melody Maker praised for its "mutant orchestral beauty".
-Although Chapterhouse's third EP, Pearl, received a negative review in NME, their debut album Whirpool became a commercial success.
-New acts such as Moose and Curve debuted with Jack and Blindfold EPs respectively, the latter noted for its unusual blend of dream pop and techno production.
-At the same time, Kitchens of Distinction released their second album Strange Free World, which, despite Patrick Fitzgerald's non-traditional vocal style for the genre, went on to become a shoegaze classic.
+Although Chapterhouse's third EP, Pearl, received a negative review in NME, their debut album, Whirpool, became a commercial success.
+In March, Moose and Curve debuted with the Jack and Blindfold EPs respectively, the latter noted for its unusual blend of dream pop and techno production.
+Meanwhile, Kitchens of Distinction released their second album, Strange Free World, which, despite Patrick Fitzgerald's unconventional vocal style for the genre, went on to become a shoegaze classic.

-In the first half of 1991, the scene continued to expand with releases by Mercury Rev (Yerself Is Steam), Catherine Wheel (She's My Friend and Painful Thing EPs), Pale Saints (Flesh Balloon EP), Slowdive (Holding Our Breath EP), and Swervedriver (Sandblasted EP).
-Yerself Is Steam represented an early example of shoegaze's sound influencing American indie rock.
+Significant albums released during the first half of 1991 include Mercury Rev's (Yerself Is Steam), Catherine Wheel's (Painful Thing EP), Pale Saints's (Flesh Balloon EP), Slowdive's (Holding Our Breath EP) and Swervedriver's (Sandblasted EP).

-July 1991 was marked by the Slough Festival, often described as the "Shoegaze Woodstock."
-Headlined by Ride and featuring Slowdive, Curve, and Revolver, the event was attended by members of Lush and Chapterhouse, reinforcing the music press term "The Scene That Celebrates Itself".
-That summer, Chapterhouse toured extensively, performing at major festivals such as Reading and Ein Abend in Wien in Rotterdam, where they first shared a stage with Nirvana.

-The release of Nirvana's Nevermind in September abruptly shifted global attention toward the Seattle sound, reducing media interest in shoegaze as coverage turned to grunge.
-The lukewarm reception of Slowdive's debut Just for a Day reflected growing critical fatigue in the British press.
-In contrast, Swervedriver's debut album Raise received stronger reviews for its rugged, road-movie energy, distancing it from the "shoegaze" label.
+The release of Nirvana's Nevermind in September abruptly shifted global attention toward American grunge.
+Slowdive's debut album, Just for a Day, released the same month, received a lukewarm critical reception, marking the first sign of shoegaze's decline.
+In contrast, Swervedriver's debut Raise received stronger reviews, with Steve Sutherland describing it as "a great road movie for the ears".
 Lush's Black Spring EP also performed well but was overshadowed by lineup changes and exhaustion from relentless touring.

-Shoegaze reached its peak of influence in November 1991 with the release of My Bloody Valentine's Loveless.
-Noted for its innovative production and dense, immersive sound, the album—costing a reported £270,000 and recorded over two and a half years across nineteen studios—is often cited as the genre-defining work.
-By late 1991, journalist Simon Reynolds introduced shoegaze to American audiences as "dream pop" in The New York Times.
-Optimism briefly grew that the genre might become the next major British export, but within a year, the spotlight had shifted decisively toward Seattle.
+Shoegaze reached its peak in November 1991 with the release of My Bloody Valentine's Loveless.
+Noted for its innovative production and dense, immersive sound, the album—reportedly costing £270,000 and recorded over two and a half years across nineteen studios—often tops lists of the best shoegaze releases.
+In December 1991, journalist Simon Reynolds introduced shoegaze to American readers as "dream pop" in The New York Times.